 The truth is homeschoolers have trouble focusing but let’s be honest in today’s society EVERYONE is having trouble focusing.

 We are more distracted than ever before.

-With cell phones we have non-stop alerts, pop up’s, notifications, calls, texts, social media messages and more.
-We have automated front door cameras, video callers, robotic vacuum cleaners.
-Really what I am saying that in our era of super convenience living our list of ways to get distracted is never-ending.
+With cell phones we have non-stop alerts, pop up’s, notifications, calls, texts, social media messages, and more.
+We have automated front door cameras, video callers, and robotic vacuum cleaners.
+Really what I am saying is that in our era of super convenience living our list of ways to get distracted is never-ending.

-So the distracted homeschool child is in the same boat as literally billions of other people both child and adult alike.
+So the distracted homeschooled child is in the same boat as literally billions of other people both child and adult alike.

 Why can’t my kid focus?

 While I am not a doctor and I can’t give you any medical advice.
 Before you go looking for a diagnosis like ADHD lets talk about all the reasons why kids actually have a harder time today than ever before.

 - Food our food today is less nutritious than it used to be.
 While something as healthy as an apple has only a fraction of the nutrients it did in the 1950s, we are getting less and less support from our food.
 The use of synthetic fertilizers, pesticides, and herbicides has skyrocketed since the 1990s and with it, the rate of kids diagnosed with ADD/ADHD.
 And while our brains use something like 20% of the fuel for energy yet only weighs 2% of our body weight.
 That means our brains are energy hogs, and that energy has to come from somewhere.